rusthon/Rusthon/README.md

 Introduction
 ------------
-PythonJS is a transpiler written in Python that converts Python into fast JavaScript.
+PythonJS is a transpiler written in Python that converts a superset of Python into fast JavaScript.
 It can be run with regular Python, or fully self-hosted within NodeJS using Empythoned.
-PythonJS has been designed with speed and easy integration with existing JavaScript code in mind.
+PythonJS extends the Python language with new keywords, syntax, and optional static typing, to increase performance and allow seamless integration with existing JavaScript libraries.

+We are not trying to shoehorn Python as defined by the BDFL into JavaScript, our goal is to design something better than JavaScript so you can write larger and more complex programs in a Python-like language.

-To convert your python scripts into javascript, you have two options:
+To get started, you have two options:
 1. install NodeJS, python-js package, and write a build script.
 2. or install Python2 and use translator.py from this repo directly.